USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 The file http://www.ngdc.noaa.gov/IAGA/vmod/igrf12coeffs.txt can be downloaded and placed into the folder ./Magnetism/data .

-5) The WMM magnetic field coefficients: https://www.ngdc.noaa.gov/geomag/WMM/soft.shtml
+5) The WMM2015v2 magnetic field coefficients:
+https://www.ngdc.noaa.gov/geomag/WMM/soft.shtml
-The coefficient file WMM2015COF.zip shown be downloaded, unzipped and the file WMM.COF placed into ./Magnetism/data .
+The coefficient file WMM2015v2COF.zip shown be downloaded, unzipped and the file WMM.COF placed into ./Magnetism/data .

 6) EGM2008 gravitational coefficients